Carcemercado/Carcemercado/README.md

-- 👋 Hi, I’m @Carcemercado
+- 👋 Hi, I’m @Carcemercado, and I'm working on improving my tool belt.
-- 👀 I’m interested in Front-End technologies
+- 👀 I’m interested in learning fullstack development.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning MERN and LAMP technologies.
-- 💞️ I’m looking to collaborate on UI crypto projects
+- 💞️ I’m working on improving my skills by doing random projects with different technologies.
-- 📫 How to reach me be sending me an email.
+- 📫 Send me an email if you want to reach me.

 <!---
 Carcemercado/Carcemercado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.